sabifo4/Tutorial_MCMCtree/01_PAML/01_MCMCtree/README.md

 done
 ```

-Now, you can transfer (or copy move if local PC) the temporary directory to your `01_PAML/01_MCMCtre` directory on your local PC, e.g., using `rsync`:
+Now, we will copy this file structure to directory `01_PAML/01_MCMCtre`:

 ```sh
 # Run from `01_PAML/01_MCMCtree` dir on your local